 Migrate databases by using the Azure SQL Migration extension for Azure Data Studio

-Learn how to use the unified experience in Azure SQL Migration extension for Azure Data Studio to assess your database requirements, get right-sized SKU recommendations for Azure resources, and migrate your SQL Server database to Azure.
+Learn how to use the unified experience in Azure SQL Migration extension for Azure Data Studio.
+Helps you to assess your database requirements, get the right-sized SKU recommendations for Azure resources, and migrate your SQL Server database to Azure.